 One of the conditions which must be satisfied for a will to be valid is that the person making it must be of sound mind.
 With an ageing population, cases involving disputes over a testator’s mental capacity are becoming more common – it is estimated that up to two million people in the UK suffer from some form of dementia or brain injury.

-The bar for a successful challenge to a will on the gorund of a lack of mental capacity is set high.
-Cases in 2013 and 2014 made it clear that recurrent mental illness (schizophrenia) and being 'grief stricken' do not necessarily mean that a testator lacks the mental capacity to make a valid will.
+The bar for a successful challenge to a will on the ground of a lack of mental capacity is set high.
+Cases from 2013 onwards make it clear that recurrent mental illness (schizophrenia) and being 'grief stricken' do not necessarily mean that a testator lacks the mental capacity to make a valid will.